PlugXR Announces Augmented Reality Creator (Beta) to Create Fastest Mobile AR Apps for Free

 Now Your Own AR Mobile App is READY in minutes to be published ASAP.

-PlugXR Creator Beta is available FREE to download till March 2019.
-Starting June, FREEmium version will be available for everyone including Individuals, Non-Programmers, Developers, Designers and Enterprises.
+PlugXR Creator (Beta) is available FREE to download till March 2019.
+Starting June, FREEmium versions will be available for everyone including Individuals, Non-Programmers, Developers, Designers and Enterprises.
 Please register at www.plugxr.com and start publishing your AR App ASAP.

 About PlugXR

-PlugXR, Inc. singular mission is to accelerate and expand the XR (AR/VR/MR) market for millions of non-programmers with NO coding skills and others to publish New or integrate into Existing or in PlugXR Mobile App in Minutes while supporting popular SDKs on the market. www.plugxr.com
+PlugXR, Inc. is an innovative AR/VR/MR company that aims to accelerate and expand the market for everyone with or without coding or programming skills to publish their own or in our PlugXR Web / Mobile App in Minutes while supporting popular SDKs on the market. www.plugxr.com

 At CloudEXPO Silicon Valley, June 24-26, 2019, Digital Transformation (DX) is a major focus with expanded DevOpsSUMMIT and FinTechEXPO programs within the DXWorldEXPO agenda.
 Successful transformation requires a laser focus on being data-driven and on using all the tools available that enable transformation if they plan to survive over the long term.
 A total of 88% of Fortune 500 companies from a generation ago are now out of business.
 Only 12% still survive.
 Similar percentages are found throug...